 Science Hill’s boys and girls tennis teams have positioned themselves for the postseason, but both still have work to do.

-As for the girls, the matches were even tougher with Science Hill beating D-B (5-4 with five singles matches going to tiebreakers) and Tennessee High (6-3).
-The girls beat Farragut by a count of 8-1.
+As for the girls, the matches were even tougher with Science Hill beating D-B (5-4, five singles matches going to tiebreakers) and Tennessee High (6-3).
+The girls beat Farragut 8-1.

 “If you can get out of this district, you can make some noise,” Lane said.

 Whoever wins District 1 would play host for all team tennis postseason matches through the sectional round.

 Leading the way for the Hilltoppers has been senior Griffen Nickels, who made it to the state as a sophomore.

 “He has led us on the court against a lot of tough opponents,” Lane said.
 “He has impressed me for sure, and played good tennis.”

 Another standout has been Om Patel, playing at No. 2 singles.